alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

 5. Execute the macro.
 Example call:

-		* Example macro call for a magnitude-sorted, weight-based figure using defaults for parameters iv and v ;
+		* Example macro call for a magnitude-sorted, weight-based figure using defaults for parameters iv (0.1) and v (bands) ;
-		%love(working_directory = C:\Users\akinlaw,
+		%love(working_directory = insert-filepath-here,
 			  sortchoice = sorted,
 			  method = WEIGHT);